-The Governing Board and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.
-The Governing Board have regard to the KCSIE guidance and will ensure our policies, procedures and training is effective and complies with the law at all times.
+The governing body and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.
+The governing body have regard to the KCSIE guidance and will ensure our policies, procedures and training is effective and complies with the law at all times.

-The Governing Board will facilitate a whole Nursery approach to safeguarding which involves everyone.
+The governing body will facilitate a whole school approach to safeguarding which involves everyone.
 They will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart.

-The Governing Board are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the Stockport Safeguarding Children Partnership (SSCP).
+The governing body are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the Stockport Safeguarding Children Partnership (SSCP).

-The Governing Board and leadership team will ensure that there are policies and procedures in place to ensure appropriate action is taken in a timely manner to safeguard and promote children's welfare.
+The governing body and leadership team will ensure that there are policies and procedures in place to ensure appropriate action is taken in a timely manner to safeguard and promote children's welfare.

-The Governing Board will ensure that our child protection and safeguarding policies and procedures adopted by the Governing Board, are understood, and followed by all staff.
-The headteacher will allocate sufficient time, training, support, and resources, including cover arrangements, when necessary, to enable the DSL and deputy to carry out their roles effectively, including the assessment of children and attendance at strategy discussions and other necessary meetings.
+The executive headteacher will ensure that our child protection and safeguarding policies and procedures adopted by the governing body, are understood, and followed by all staff.
+The headteacher will allocate sufficient time, training, support, and resources, including cover arrangements, when necessary, to enable the DSL and deputy to carry out their roles effectively, including the assessment of students and attendance at strategy discussions and other necessary meetings.